danielmrios/Methodologies-of-Data-Science/Image-Classification/README.md

 ## Analysis

-We used a Pokemon image dataset to train a model to classify between the 3 different Eevee evolutions; Flareon, Jolteon, and Vaporeon.
+I used a Pokemon image dataset to train a model to classify between the 3 different Eevee evolutions; Flareon, Jolteon, and Vaporeon.

 Analysis involved loading data, image classification pre-processing, and developing logistic regression & neural network models.